python/cpython/Doc/library/tkinter.rst

-When your application uses Tkinter's classes and methods, internally Tkinter is assembling strings representing Tcl/Tk commands, and executing those commands in the Tcl interpreter attached to your applicaton's :class:`Tk` instance.
+When your application uses Tkinter's classes and methods, internally Tkinter is assembling strings representing Tcl/Tk commands, and executing those commands in the Tcl interpreter attached to your application's :class:`Tk` instance.

 Whether it's trying to navigate reference documentation, trying to find